alexander-kastil/az-cloud-native/labs/lab-08/readme.md

 In this lab we will publish Catalog and Order services using Azure API Management and secure access to the services using Azure Application Gateway.

-## Task: Publish Catalog and Order services using Azure API Management
+## Task: Publish Catalog and Order services using Azure API Management and consume this services from the Food Shop UI

 - Create a new API Management instance using the `Consumption pricing tier` in the same resource group as the other services.